timotheus/ebaysdk-python/README.rst

 Welcome to the python ebaysdk
 =============================

 This SDK is a programmatic inteface into the eBay APIs.
-It simplifies development and cuts development time by standardizing calls, response processing, error handling, and debugging across the Finding, Shopping, & Trading APIs.
+It simplifies development and cuts development time by standardizing calls, response processing, error handling, and debugging across the Finding, Shopping, Merchandising & Trading APIs.

 Quick Example::